 Why is Understanding Criminogenic Needs Important?

-Recognizing and addressing criminogenic needs is vital for creating effective rehabilitation programs.
-By addressing these needs, we can address the reasons for criminal behavior and assist individuals in successfully rejoining society.
+Recognizing and addressing criminogenic needs is essential for developing effective rehabilitation programs beyond surface-level solutions.
+By focusing on these underlying factors, we can better understand the root causes of criminal behavior and support individuals in making meaningful, lasting changes as they reenter society.

 Criminogenic Needs: Core Factors Influencing Criminal Behavior

-- Family and Social Relationships: Dysfunctional family dynamics and associations with criminal peers can reinforce negative behaviors.
+- Family and Social Relationships: Dysfunctional family environments and close ties to criminal peers can reinforce negative behaviors and attitudes.
+Strengthening family support and encouraging positive social connections are essential for successful reintegration.

 Criminogenic Risk Factors: Identifying the Triggers